ford-jones/Lazarus/docs/api-reference.md

 #### shared_ptr\<Audio> createAudio(string filepath, bool is3D, int loopCount)
 Creates a new instance of `SoundManager::Audio`, initialises the values of its properties and returns it.

 Returns a shared pointer to the audio object.
-It is recommended you use `std::move()` to reclaim ownership of the returned object to improve performance by reducing the number of registered owners.

 Params:
 > **filepath:** *The relative path to the audio (mp3 / wav) asset.* \